steambap/captcha/README.md

-> Package captcha provides a simple API for captcha generation
+> Package captcha provides an easy to use, unopinionated API for captcha generation

 <div>